-This Year 2 reading comprehension unit is based on an original fiction text by children’s author Lucy Strange (the text can also be used as a model text - WAGOLL - for developing KS1 writing skills).
+This Year 2 reading comprehension unit is based on an original fiction text by children’s author Lucy Strange.
+The text is an imagined diary entry of a paramedic (the text can also be used as a model text - WAGOLL - for developing KS1 writing skills).

 Illustrated and plain versions of the text are included for sharing and display - it is also available as a PowerPoint, with or without highlights.
 An annotated version of the text is provided to support the teacher during close reading, and suggest where clarification, drama, discussion or visualisation may be needed to aid understanding.